 Among domestic remedies for treating nausea and digestion, drinking something minty seems like a healthier option.
 It’s easy to prepare this beverage at home.
 Just take 5-10 peppermint leaves.
 Boil some water and, after it has been cooled slightly, pour it gently over the leaves.
 After steeping for 3-5 minutes, you can enjoy a delicious cup of tea with added lemon/honey.
 It also helps with problems, such as stomach aches.

 4. Eat More Fibre

 From lowering cholesterol to regulating bowel movements – there are many reasons why you must consume more fibre.
 Experts recommend an average consumption of 30 grams of fibre daily.
 Where do you get most of your fibre?
 Eating beans, whole grains, and fruits and vegetables can give you the required fibre intake.
+Another more convenient option is supplements.
+In a gut health article on Healthcanal, prebiotics is told special plant fibres that provide a food source for good gut bacteria in the digestive tract.
+However, do not forget to consult with your doctor before deciding to take any supplements to avoid possible side effects.
 Also, staying hydrated ensures that fibre passes through your digestive system effectively.
 According to research, fibre can also help people suffering from heart diseases.

 5. Choose To Eat Whole Grains